 The now discontinued "To Catch a Thief" avenger-style holster was one of a range of Berns-Martin holsters made in Australia.
-It was die-cut from American horsehide then hand-molded/detailed, kiln-dried and hand-finished.
-These were guaranteed to fit directly from the box -- with no break-in.
+It was die-cut from American horsehide then hand-molded/detailed, kiln-dried and hand-finished, it was the epitome of the advanced engineering and construction that evolved since 1985.
+These were guaranteed to fit directly from the box with no break-in.
 Their form/fit/function was guaranteed for the working life of their maker: me.